Your Custom Text Here

 Narrative

-We live in a world where virtually all music is available to be listened to anytime we like, online for free.
+We live in a world where virtually all music is available anytime we like, online for free.
 This is something which we now take for granted, but just think about that for a minute.
 It’s ALL online.
 Everything.
 Any genre of music from any part of the world, ancient to contemporary.
 In a sense, this is truly miraculous.
 It’s a resource that we all take advantage of and it’s hard to imagine it being any other way.
 The absolute global ubiquity of music is the new normal and it’s here to stay.

 The Music

-The third extreme limitation is something that I only settled on later, after choosing to impose the other two.
+All of my projects begin with the establishment of meaningful limitations.
+Having strict limitations within which to work fosters creativity and provides focus.
+For this project I have chosen to impose three extreme limitations.
+The first of which is the one-time-only experience discussed above.
+The second is actually the first extreme limitation that I settled on, which has to do with duration.
+The work consists of a series of very short movements of around one minute apiece.
+Each movement is it’s own coherent and complete entity, capable of standing alone.
+That being said, the sequencing of the various movements also conveys compositional intent and they work together to articulate a greater whole.
+Imposing this extreme duration limitation also plays into the concept of specialness discussed above.
+The third limitation is something that I only settled on later, after choosing to impose the other two.
 And that is the idea of “one note”.
 Here’s what I mean by that.
-In the recording sessions with each individual musician, they were asked to play only one note, and make it the most beautiful, expressive gesture that they are capable of generating.
+In the recording sessions with each individual musician, I asked them to play only one note, and make it beautiful and expressive.
 One breath.
 One draw of the bow.
 One articulation.
 One focused moment of personal human expression.
 Make it interesting.
 Make it change over time.
 Make it a singular entity.
-We recorded multiple takes to get at this idea.
-Once this was accomplished, we usually moved on to other short focused notes and gestures, some of which were not what one might consider to be conventionally “beautiful”, but my main focus with them was to get that first one-note expression of “beauty”, however they might define it.
-I felt it was important for the musicians to come to the session with this kind of focused intent and intensity.
+I described this “one note” concept to each of the musicians when I recruited them to participate in the project.
+Then at the recording sessions, we recorded multiple takes to get at this idea, after which we moved on to other short focused notes and gestures, some of which were not what one might consider to be conventionally “beautiful”, but my main focus was to get that first one-note expression of “beauty”, however they might define it.
+I felt it was important for the musicians to come to the session with this kind of focused intent.
+They were sometimes surprised when I pushed them beyond that initial focused limitation.
+The freedom and musical release that sometime followed at the end yielded some surprisingly strong musical moments, many of which were incorporated in the finished composition.

-Once the harvesting was done, I started to construct the finished piece of music in the computer, drawing from this diverse palette of unique and carefully prepared musical elements.
+Once all of these recordings had been made, I moved on to the initial editing phase, where I went through all of the raw session recordings and harvested out any and all musical elements that I believed may be useful for the finished piece.
+After that, I started to construct the finished piece of music in the computer, drawing from this diverse palette of unique and carefully prepared musical elements.
 Time consuming but deeply gratifying.
 This is where the piece comes to life and crosses the boundary between thought and feeling.
 It is here that audio production, musical performance and the manipulation of the musical materials converge into one integrated process.
 A process I have been developing for many years now, and one which has yielded my strongest and most personal work.

 Video